iomete/iom-docs/glossary/predictive-analytics.md

 ---
 title: Predictive Analytics
-description: Explore Predictive Analytics, a powerful tool utilizing advanced techniques to analyze both new and historical data, identify patterns, and predict future outcomes and trends.
-Understand how organizations leverage big data and apply algorithms to large datasets to detect risks and opportunities.
-Delve into the workings of predictive analytics, including statistical analysis, data mining, and predictive modeling, to create models assigning numerical values to the likelihood of specific events.
-Discover the incorporation of what-if scenarios and risk assessment, empowering organizations to make confident real-time recommendations that reduce costs, improve safety, and inform investments.
-Whether dealing with engineering data from sensors, connected systems, or business system data like transactions, sales, customer complaints, and marketing information, predictive analytics extracts value from big data.
-Learn how tools like Hadoop and Spark enable the capture, storage, and processing of large volumes of structured and unstructured data from various sources, including connected devices and sensors.
+description: Predictive Analytics is a powerful tool that uses advanced techniques to analyze both new and historical data, identifying patterns and predicting future outcomes and trends.
+By leveraging big data and applying algorithms to large data sets, organizations can find and exploit patterns within their data to detect risks and opportunities.
 ---

 # Predictive Analytics